Emergency procedures

 Emergency response plan

 The Security Services Department plays a vital role in the University's Emergency Response Plan.
-Guards are often the first on scene at an emergency and, as such, are responsible for important roles as scene containment and keeping the Dispatch Officer updated with critical information.
+Guards are often the first on scene at an emergency and, as such, are responsible for important roles such as scene containment and keeping the Dispatch Officer updated with critical information.

 The Emergency Response Plan has several objectives.
 A large focus of the plan is outlining the role administration will play in managing the emergency itself.
 As well, the Plan addresses campus-wide issues to ensure the entire community is equipped to respond.
 Emergencies on campus are divided into three categories: Tier 1, Tier 2 and Tier 3; each requiring its own response and level of intervention.